marko7460/hyperautomation-docs/docs/Concepts/Module.md

 ### Add Button

 Add button will add a child to the tree.
 List of children is based on the parent type.
-Hyperautomation tool keeps the dependency tree curated so that the modules can be added to the tree in a meaningul manner without causing cycling dependencies.
+Hyper Cloud Automation tool keeps the dependency tree curated so that the modules can be added to the tree in a meaningul manner without causing cycling dependencies.

 ### Remove Button